grnet/djnro/docs/installation/install.md

 Now you should have a clean database with all the tables created.

+## Setting up the canonical hostname

+You must configure the canonical public hostname of your site for the Django Sites Framework to work properly.
+This is used for example when a stable, fully qualified URL must be produced (irrespective of the HTTP host).
+You can use the Django admin interface (see the section about *Initial Data*) and browse to `https://<hostname>/admin/sites/site/1/` to modify the domain name for the default object that was created upon installation, or you can create another object and update `SITE_ID` in settings.

 ## Collecting static files

 **Starting with version 1.1.1 the following process for provisioning